hong-chen/notes/MCARaTS.md

 2. Change `MPI_USE = 1` in the file `Makefile`.

-Then compile the MCARaTS package again through `make`.
+Then compile the MCARaTS package through `make`.